Andelif/LearnUp/README.md

 ## Short Description

-TutorConnect is a tutor-searching and tuition-finding platform that allows:
+LearnUp is a tutor-searching and tuition-finding platform that allows:

 - **Guardians** to find the most suitable tutors for their children based on subject, grade, and location.
 * **Tutors** to discover tuitions that match their preferences, availability, and expertise.